 My initial reaction was – What.
 The.
 Hell.
 You have an exhibition about feminism on the floors below and then the curators decide to have a “fashion model” on show.

 How wrong I was.
 The film is a personal story of a very modern woman.
 It is a very clever juxtaposition that shows the issues a woman in the 21st Century now faces.

 On my way home I was questioning how much has changed for women since the 1970s and really how much there is still to be done.

-With thanks to Imogen and Studio Photo Gallery for the facilities.
+With thanks to Susanna and Studio Photo Gallery for the facilities.